HasirM/live-location/README.md

 Live Location

-Code to get live location using nominatum API.
+Code to get live location using nominatim API.
 Uses your latitude and longitude to find your address (reverse geolocation)